How Christie's unpopularity doomed his would-be successor in N.J.

 Full Coverage: Everything You Need to Know About Tuesday's Elections

-But his handling of the George Washington Bridge scandal — combined with well-publicized absences from the state to nurture a national image, a deflated 2016 presidential campaign and public humiliations by Donald Trump — sent his approval ratings plummeting into the teens by early this year.
-By summer, Christie was left berating reporters after his family was photographed relaxing on a beach the governor had closed to the public amid a state government shutdown.
+But his handling of the Washington Bridge scandal — combined with well-publicized absences from the state to nurture a national image, a deflated 2016 presidential campaign and public humiliations by Donald Trump — sent his approval ratings plummeting into the teens early this year.
+By summer, Christie was left berating reporters after his family was photographed relaxing on a beach he had closed to the public amid a state government shutdown.

 Murphy, for his part, wasted little time exploiting Guadagno’s disadvantage.
 In his first TV ad, he tied her to the “Christie playbook,” and his subsequent pitches blasted the “Christie/Guadagno economy” and the Bridgegate scandal.

-Guadagno had already been denied a top party surrogate because of the crippling unpopularity of her own party’s president in the state; exit polls showed Trump with just 33 percent approval Tuesday night.
+Guadagno had already been denied a top party surrogate because of the crippling unpopularity of her own party’s president in the state; exit polls showed just 33 percent of the state's voters approve of Trump.
 And Christie’s toxicity left her with no air cover from the once-popular governor, either.

 In fact, Christie was not only absent from the campaign trail for Guadagno, he also didn’t hold back from making damaging digs about her policy proposals and campaign tactics.
 In July, as Guadagno was announcing her choice for lieutenant governor, Christie told reporters that running mates “don’t matter,” suggested that the race might not be competitive and said that Guadagno hadn’t approached him for help.